 MUST_PASS_IN_STACKneed not test padding and mode of types in registers, as there is no longer a "wrong" part of a register; For example, a three byte aggregate may be passed in the high part of a register if so required.

-If defined, a C expression that gives the alignment boundary, in bits, of an argument with the specified mode and type.
-If it is not defined,
+This hook returns the alignment boundary, in bits, of an argument with the specified mode and type.
+The default hook returns

 A C expression that is nonzero if regno is the number of a hard register in which function arguments are sometimes passed.
 This does not include implicit arguments such as the static chain and the structure-value address.
 On many machines, no registers can be used for this purpose since all function arguments are pushed on the stack.